pyskyler/stream-tool/README.md

 There is currently built-in functionality to run control some basic parts of OBS and to send your own OBS websocket requests.
 Other functionality may be added in the future but the main feature is that a function can be created and attached to a button to run it.

+Project documentation is hosted at Read the Docs [here](https://stream-tool.readthedocs.io).

 ## Installing Stream Tool